 Since the 1997-98 season, any clue or whole categories read by a celebrity.
-Almost all of them tend to involve very long clues read very slowly (Oprah Winfrey being a particular offender) which gets worse when a Daily Double is hidden there.
+Almost all of them tend to involve very long clues read very slowly which gets worse when a Daily Double is hidden there.
 Many contestants have caught onto these which is why they almost always get picked last.
-Since the board usually does not get cleared whenever these categories or clues are done, they make one wish the show's staff would use post-production editing to speed up the clips, though not to the point that the readers sound like chipmunks.
+Since the board usually does not get cleared whenever these categories or clues are done, they make one wish the show's staff would tell them to speed it up.
 That way the producers could compensate for any time that could have been used for the remaining clues that got eaten up by the celebrity reader talking so slowly.

 Scrub: Many fans complain that Arthur Chu's strategy of fishing for Daily Doubles to deny them from his opponents is cheating, when in fact, though widely not utilized, there's no rule against it and show staff make it clear to contestants that such a strategy is perfectly legal.
 Hell, Chu isn't even the first contestant to do so.
 It's been done by several players in the Tournament of Champions and even Watson did this during the IBM challenge.
 The main reason why it isn't common is because it's high risk to choose the lower row questions early and because most players would much rather use the Daily Double than waste it.